RichardMidnight/pi-safe/README.md

  - Creates a compressed image-file that will resize to fill the new media to which it is restored.

- - Supports .img .zip .xz and .gz file formats.
+ - Supports .img .zip .xz .gz and .zst file formats.

  - Images are compatible with popular imaging software such as Raspberry PI Imager.